 - New room look in a day

 - No need to wait for a professional appointment

 - DIY gratification

 My sister in law recently tried getting quotes for interior painting.
 No one wanted to take it on.
-They said they were busy with bigger jobs and a small home project wasn’t worth it to them.
+Apparently the painters were busy with bigger jobs and a small home project wasn’t worth it to them.
 Even though they wanted the entire first floor painted including ceiling, walls and trim.
 I shared this on Instagram and had another friend message me she was having the same issue.

 That means it’s time to become your own painter!
 This is the number one DIY skill I believe everyone should learn.
-Having the ability to change the paint color can totally transform a room.
+Having the ability to change the paint color can totally transform your home.

 - paint type and color you need for each surface (sampling is a must)